nyfine99/mckelveyschofield/README.md

 Additionally, this project contains scripts capable of simulating ranked-choice voting, and visualizing the results of such elections through by-round animations and Sankey diagrams.
 And again, the infrastructure is provided to enable future expansions to explore other aspects of ranked-choice voting.

-This project is still very much underway.
-I hope to elaborate more on much of the above, and much of the following, in a later version of this README.

 ## Features

 Assuming: